Jihad over Centuries: Persistent Effects of Declined Cities

-Second, we check the correlation between ancient water access and a set of pre-determined charasteristics, including geographical conditions and pre-colonial variables of culture and institutions, after controlling for the baseline geographical controls and contemporary country fixed effects.
+Second, we check the correlation between ancient water access and a set of pre-determined characteristics, including geographical conditions and pre-colonial variables of culture and institutions, after controlling for the baseline geographical controls and contemporary country fixed effects.
 Geographical variables include ecological diversity, temperature, precipitation, caloric suitability, and pastoralism suitability.
-Pre-colonial variables include jurisdictional hierarchy of local community, polygamy as a marital composition, irrigation potential, degree of class stratification, and rules of political succession of local headman, drawing from the {\it Ethnographic Atlas}.
-Table \ref{tab_exclusion_geo_institution_pop} reports that the accessibility of ancient water sources is mostly uncorrelated with these pre-determined characteristics.\footnote{ We see significant correlations with precipitation and caloric suitability.
-However, most variations of these variables are concentrated in coastal countries and the high correlations pick these effects. }
+Pre-colonial variables include jurisdictional hierarchy of local community, polygamy as a marital composition, reliance on irrigation, degree of class stratification, and rules of political succession of local headman, drawing from the \textit{Ethnographic Atlas}.
+Table \ref{tab_exclusion_geo_institution_pop} reports that the accessibility of ancient water sources is mostly uncorrelated with these pre-determined characteristics.
+In particular, we find no systematic relationship with key pre-colonial institutional features, suggesting that access to ancient lakes does not capture deep-rooted institutional differences.
+Importantly, reliance on irrigation, highlighted by \cite{ABH2023} as an important coordination device in response to the loss of water sources, is also orthogonal to ancient water access, reinforcing that it does not capture irrigation-based institutional adaptation.\footnote{ We see significant correlations with precipitation and caloric suitability.
+However, most variations of these variables are concentrated in coastal countries and the high correlations pick these effects.
+We confirm the robustness of our main results when additionally controlling for average precipitation in section \ref{sec_alt_mechanisms}. }

-In our baseline estimations, $Y_o$ takes the following three variables: (i) log (distance from the nearest point of violent event by a jihadist organization between 2010 and 2019 from the centroid of cell $o$); (ii) a dummy which takes 1 if cell $o$ has at least one violent event by a jihadist organization in ACLED from 2010-2019; (iii) log (number of violent events by jihadist organizations from 2010-2019 in cell $o$).